13 Mistakes New Beekeepers Make

 How much honey do they need?
 In warmer climates, 40 – 50 pounds seems to be a consensus.
 In colder, northern areas (like ours), 90 – 100 pounds may do it.

-A deep frame full of honey weighs about 8 pounds while a medium frame is about 6 pounds.
+A deep frame full of honey weighs about 8 pounds, while a medium frame is about 6 pounds.
 This gives you an idea of how many frames of honey your bees need for the winter.

-Even if they seem to have enough honey, we provide sugar bricks to help them along if needed.
+Even if they seem to have enough honey, we provide sugar bricks to help them if needed.

 8. No Plan For Varroa Mites

 Varroa destructor mites (what a name!) are the primary pests for beekeepers to deal with.
+Failure to plan for mitigating varroa mites may be one of the biggest beekeeping mistakes you can make.

 We luckily avoided the mistake of not addressing them in our first year thanks to a warning from our bee supplier.
 (Though since the bear came along, it didn’t matter in the end).